kubernetes/website/content/en/blog/_posts/2021-04-20-Defining-NetworkPolicy-Conformance-For-CNIs.md

   Kubernetes Network Policy API constructs.
 - Alternatively, you can use a tool like [sonobuoy](https://github.com/vmware-tanzu/sonobuoy) to run the existing E2E tests in Kubernetes, with the `--ginkgo.focus=NetworkPolicy` flag.
-  Note that only versions of sonobuoy built for k8s 1.21 and above will have the *new* Network Policy tests in them.
+  Make sure that you use the K8s conformance image for K8s 1.21 or above (for example, by using the `--kube-conformance-image-version v1.21.0` flag), as older images will not have the *new* Network Policy tests in them.

 ## Improvements to the NetworkPolicy API and user experience